* Those members who are also members of the Executive Committee are marked with an asterisk.

 Simon Weller started with British Rail as a teenager in 1987 and joined ASLEF immediately.
 After working as a driver's assistant, he qualified as a train driver in 1989.
 Since then, Simon served as a branch official, LDC (Shop Steward), company negotiator, Executive Committee member and left train driving in 2009.

-He is now ASLEF's elected National Organiser responsible for covering for the General Secretary in his absence as well as education, equalities, pensions, recruitment and inter-union relations.
+He is now ASLEF's elected Assistant General Secretary responsible for covering for the General Secretary in his absence as well as education, equalities, pensions, recruitment and inter-union relations

 Simon has been a member of the TUC General Council since the 2011 Congress.